 Sexual misconduct will not be tolerated at Culver-Stockton College.
 All reports of sexual misconduct are reviewed and investigated by the College.
 Reports are kept as confidential as possible, however the College must do what is necessary to conduct a thorough investigation.
-If you or someone you know may be the victim of alleged sexual misconduct, you can report it directly to the below or you may complete the Silent Witness Form found at culver.edu/campus-life/campus-safety/silentwitness-form/.
+If you or someone you know may be the victim of alleged sexual misconduct, you can report it directly to the Title IX team or you may complete the Silent Witness Form found at culver.edu/campus-life/campus-safety/silent-witness-form/.

-Caitlin Erickson Title IX Coordinator
+Title IX Team